One O'Clock Lab Band is in the Top 50, plays Conroe and New Orleans

 Daniel Rojas, a recent graduate in the arranging emphasis of our bachelor's program in jazz studies, sends this news: "I just wanted to share this link to a recent performance of a song I worked on with Klaus Badelt.
 It was written for and performed at the 'Spread the Wings of Tolerance' event last week in Vienna.
 It was a major gala with guests including ex-President Bill Clinton, Brooke Shields, Janet Jackson, Natasha Bedingfield (and many European political and pop figures) to raise awareness for sexual tolerance and the ongoing growth of HIV.

 It was a true honor to be a part of it.
 I played all the guitars as well.
-Here's the link to the song and a video clip of the event.
+Here's the link to the song and a video clip of the event. (link removed)

 In other news, I'm having the pleasure to work these days on the arrangement of new songs by the multi Academy-Award winning duo of Alan Menken and Tim Rice for an upcoming animated feature.
 I hope I can share some of my arrangements for that soon."